 The majority of Oakley frames are less fashion-focused than the others on this list, so if you decide to invest in Oakleys, you're going to be after something like this Fuel Cell pair.
 They do, however, benefit from the company's own Prizm lens technology which is designed to filter out harsh light conditions and to save you from squinting.
 The frames are made from Lightweight O Matter to keep them practically featherweight, and if you want to change the lenses out, then you're able to do so.

 The Aviator sunglasses rock the classic aviator silhouette and can be had in one of three stealthy colour finishes.
 Rubber nose pads ensure all-day comfort and a flexible hinge design will make finding the perfect fit for your face a piece of cake.

 This rounded-lens pair, for example, are on-trend (despite your personal opinions on the shape) and feature 100% metal gold-coloured frames.
-The lenses provide "good" UV protection, but for the price you can'
+The lenses provide "good" UV protection, but for the price you can't really go wrong.

 Take the Evasive, which resembles the classic Clubmaster style.
 Combining square frames with metal arms and polarised lenses, makes them a perfect addition to your sunglass collection.